noraliu1212/INSC712/README.md

 ## Manual of how to conduct the Attack
-- Manual of how to conduct the MITM attack using ARP Posioning: [712_ARP_manual.pdf](https://github.com/noraliu1212/INSC712/blob/main/712_ARP_manual.pdf)
+- Manual of how to conduct the MITM attack using ARP Posioning: [Attack Manual.pdf](https://github.com/noraliu1212/INSC712/blob/main/712_ARP_manual.pdf)

 ## Reference
 The attack process is referenced based on SEEDLabs retrived from: